01 of 09

 - Using channel-type pliers or an adjustable wrench, turn the retaining nut counter-clockwise and remove the nut.
 Set the nut aside.

 If you do not readily see a retaining nut once the handle is removed, you have a newer, more complicated cartridge faucet.
+Set all following parts aside in the order they were removed.
 Proceed as follows:

 Continue to 5 of 9 below.